What is ZenChain (ZTC)?

 TLDR

-ZenChain (ZTC) is a cross-chain Layer 1 blockchain designed to securely bridge Bitcoin's native value and liquidity with Ethereum-compatible smart contract ecosystems.
+ZenChain (ZTC) is a Layer 1 blockchain designed as a foundational interoperability layer to securely connect Bitcoin's native value with Ethereum-compatible (EVM) smart contract ecosystems.

-2. Hybrid Technology Stack – The network combines a Bitcoin-aligned security model with full EVM compatibility, allowing developers to deploy familiar smart contracts.
+2. Technical Foundation: The network combines Bitcoin-inspired security with full EVM compatibility, allowing developers to build and deploy smart contracts using familiar tools.

-3. Multi-Utility Native Token – ZTC is used for paying transaction fees, staking to secure the network, and providing liquidity for dual rewards.
+3. Token Utility: The native ZTC token is a multi-purpose utility asset used for paying transaction fees, staking to secure the network, and participating in ecosystem incentives.

 Deep Dive